goadesign/goa.design/content/design/overview.md

 })
 ```

+### Resource vs. Action Responses

+Responses can be defined in two places: as part of a `Resource` definition or as part of a `Action`
+definition.
+Responses defined in a `Resource` definition apply to all the resource actions.

 ### Leveraging the Default Media Type

 Resources can define a default media type for all actions.
 Defining a default media type has two